The only temple, for Hanuman who become Chariot of Sri Rama

 Tumkur district

-The present district of Tumkur had been under the rule of many popular dynasties like Western Ganga dynasty, Rastrakutas and The Chalukyas.
-The Nolambas under these rulers ruled the area for a long time.
-The area was under Vijayanagara Empire’s rule from 13th to 17th century.
-Following this Mysore Wodeyars were the rulers of this area.
+The present district of Tumkur was under the rule of many popular dynasties, such as the Western Ganga dynasty, Rastrakutas, and the Chalukyas.
+The Nolambas, under these rulers, ruled the area for a long time.
+The area was under the Vijayanagara Empire’s rule from the 13th to the 17th century.
+Following this, the Mysore Wodeyars ruled this area.

 Tumkur city

 The Tumkur town was the administrative headquarters for the entire district for a long period.
-During Mysore Wodeyars time the town was made a municipalityin the year 1916.
-Self-rule of the residents of Tumkur started after the setting up of the municipality.
-In the year 2010 the town of Tumkur was converted into a city corporation.
-This middle class majority city, with a literacy rate of 80% is presently a ‘satellite’ township of Bangalore.
-Since the distance between these two cities are just seventy kilo meters only many small traders and Government employees of Bangalore prefer to operate from here.
+During Mysore Wodeyar's time, the town was made a municipality in 1916.
+The self-rule of the residents of Tumkur started after the setting up of the municipality.
+In the year 2010, the town of Tumkur was converted into a city corporation.
+This middle-class majority city, with a literacy rate of 80% is presently a ‘satellite’ township of Bangalore.
+Since the distance between these two cities is just seventy kilometers only many small traders and Government employees of Bangalore prefer to operate from here.

 Anjaneya temples of Tumkur

 There are quite a few temples for Sri Anjaneya in the town.
-Kote Anjaneya Swamy temple, Bayalu Anjaneya Swami Temple, Shettihalli Gate Anjaneya Temple are few names to mention.
-All these Anjaneya Temples are most visited temples of this town.
-All these temples are quite ancient and had received patronage form the royals during different rulers.
-Almost all of them claim to be installed by Sri Vyasaraja Gurugalu.
+Kote Anjaneya Swamy Temple, Bayalu Anjaneya Swami Temple, and Shettihalli Gate Anjaneya Temple are a few names to mention.
+All these Anjaneya Temples are the most visited temples of this town.
+All these temples are quite ancient and received patronage from the royals during different rulers.
+Almost all of them claim to have been installed by Sri Vyasaraja Gurugalu.

 Hanumanthapura Anjaneya Temple

-Anjaneya temple is located around six kilo meters from the town of Tumkur, in location called Hanumathapura.
+Anjaneya temple is located around six kilometers from the town of Tumkur, in a location called Hanumathapura.
 The temple is at a distance of three kilometers from the main bus station by walk.
 A simple structure constitutes the temple which is located on a huge open ground.
-At a distance one can see the chariot shed housing the chariot used during the car festival.
+At a distance, one can see the chariot shed housing the chariot used during the car festival.
 A small arch depicting the main deity on the top of the porch welcomes the devotees to the temple.
-Devotee can have dharshan of the Lord from the doorway itself.
+Devotees can have a darshan of the Lord from the doorway itself.

 Rama Ravana war

-On the day when Ravana comes to the war field for the first time, he fought with all his might.
-At one stage he encounters Lakshmana and engages him in fight.
+On the day when Ravana comes to the Warfield for the first time, he fights with all his might.
+At one stage he encounters Lakshmana and engages him in a fight.
 Ravana when countered with equal might from Lakshmana, uses a weapon gifted by Brahma on Lakshmana.
-Hit upon by this powerful weapon Lakshmana falls on the ground and faints.
-Ravana wanted to carry him away and tries to lift him.
-He could not move him, leave the lifting him off the ground.
+Hit upon by this powerful weapon Lakshmana falls to the ground and faints.
+Ravana wanted to carry him away and tried to lift him.
+He could not move him, leaving the lifting him off the ground.

 Hanuman as Chariot of Sri Rama

-The above said description is from Valmiki Ramayanam.
-We can see many painting depicting this scene where Sri Hanuman is carrying Sri Rama.
-This act of Sri Hanuman had earned him the name of “Tiruvadi” in Tamil.
-While the picture of this scene common there is rarely any temple where the main deity is worshiped in this form.
+The above-said description is from Valmiki Ramayanam.
+We may see many paintings depicting this scene where Sri Hanuman is carrying Sri Rama.
+This act of Sri Hanuman had earned him the name of ‘Tiruvadi’ in Tamil.
+While the picture of this scene is common there is rarely any temple where the main deity is worshiped in this form.

 Bayalu Anjaneya Temple